yext/search-core/README.md

 });
 ```

-To use the ES5 bundle, which is compatible with browsers like Internet Explorer 11 out of the box, import from `@yext/answers-core/legacy` instead.
+To use the ES5 bundle, import from `@yext/answers-core/legacy` instead.
+This bundle supports browsers like Internet Explorer 11 out of the box.

 ```js
 import { provideCore } from '@yext/answers-core/legacy';